State Library of Ohio History

 Section 154-51-154-54 of House Bill 249 created the State Library Board in the Ohio Department of Education with the Director of Education as chairman.* Four other members of the board would be appointed by the governor for eight year terms.
 The State Library Board would appoint and remove the State Librarian.
 The Board was given the power to make rules for the governance and operation of the State Library.
 It could organize the Library into departments and determine the number of staff needed.
 The State Librarian had the power to appoint and remove all heads of departments within the library.
 The State Librarian was secretary to the board.

 The Department of Education encompassed many other departments at the time and the director sat on many other board of trustees, including other state agency boards, Kent and Bowling Green state normal schools and Ohio state university.
 This seemed to be a very powerful position.

-Herbert S. Hirshberg was the first professional librarian appointed to head the agency.
+Herbert S. Hirshberg became State Librarian and was the first professional librarian appointed to head the agency.